iconindicators/appindicators/README.md

 Ensure `indicatortest` runs in a terminal within the source tree as per the earlier section and `venv_run` exists.

+Ensure a `.whl` for `indicatortest` is built as per the earlier section on building a wheel and `venv_build` exists.

-Assuming the source code is located in `/home/bernard/Programming/Indicators`, create the project et al:
+Assuming the source code is located in `/home/bernard/Programming/Indicators`, run `Geany` and create the project et al:

 ```
     Project > New